ubisoft/videotracks/README.md

 **Disclaimer**
->**This tool is currently supported for LTS version of Blender 2.93 and up to Blender 3.0**
+>**Up to September 2022 this tool was supported for LTS version of Blender 2.93 and Blender 3.0**
 >
 >It was initialy developed for an animated TV series production in 2020 on Blender 2.83.
 It improved a bit the use of the VSE and has a set of features that was helpful for us at the time.
 It should be seen as an experimental tool and cannot be